2015 South Holland District Council election

 The 2015 South Holland District Council election took place on 7 May 2015 to elect members of the South Holland District Council in England.
 It was held on the same day as other local elections.

-Results
+Results summary

 Council composition

 Following the last election in 2011, the composition of the council was:

 After the election, the composition of the council was: